There are several rewards credit cards that can help make your dreams of Italy come true. Here are my top five.

 You’ll also be able to earn 3 Avios per $1 on all purchases with Iberia, British Airways and Aer Lingus.
 This card also has a $95 annual fee.

 With the Marriott Bonvoy Boundless Credit Card, you can turn your Marriott Rewards points into miles and earn a bonus when you transfer a set amount.
 We used this great perk for additional Avios to fly Aer Lingus between cities in Europe.
 It’s roughly 8,000 to 17,000 Avios per way depending on the distance between the two cities you’re flying in Europe on Aer Lingus.

 Marriott Rewards points transfer at a ratio of 3 points to 1 mile to 40 different airlines, including British Airways and Iberia.
 From there, you can transfer to Aer Lingus if needed.
 You also get a bonus 5,000 miles for every 60,000 Marriott Rewards points you transfer to an airline – free!
 Keep in mind it can take up to seven business days (and did take that long for ours) to transfer, so leave plenty of time to move your points over.

-For a limited time, the Marriott Bonvoy Boundless card is currently offering 100,000 points after a $5,000 minimum spend in the first three months.
-That translates into approximately 40,000 more Avios once you make the 3:1 transfer and earn the 5,000 bonus miles.
+The Marriott Bonvoy Boundless card is currently offering 75,000 points after a $3,000 minimum spend in the first three months.
+That translates into approximately 30,000 more Avios once you make the 3:1 transfer and earn the 5,000 bonus miles.